grepnick/wifi-stat/README.md

 # wifi-stat
 There is a serious lack of **free** high quality wireless monitoring programs for troubleshooting in the field.
-So, I created a tool for Windows, macOS, and Linux that shows monitor wireless link statistics "ifstat style".
+So, I created a tool for Windows, macOS, and Linux that shows wireless link statistics "ifstat style" in real time.
 This is helpful for walking a site and seeing wireless signal, TX/RX speed, channel, band, and BSSID -- especially in problem areas.

 **Note:** I am not a programmer and I have not found a way to programmatically tap into wi-fi APIs.
 This is just a hack that scrapes info from various tools to continuiously monitor link quality and performance.